 Pruritus is itching.
 Itching is a side effect of some cancers and of some treatments.
-Possible causes of itching:
+Some things that can cause itching are:

-- The type of cancer: cancers that can cause itching include Non-Hodgkin's and Hodgkin's lymphomas, liver, breast, prostate, lung, colorectal, and gynecological cancers.
+- The type of cancer: Cancers that can cause itching are Non-Hodgkin's and Hodgkin's lymphomas, liver, breast, prostate, lung, colorectal, and gynecological cancers.

 - Hormone therapy, biological therapy agents, and pain medication.

-- Radiation therapy can cause a skin reaction consisting of dryness and a sunburn-like burn in the treated area.
+- Radiation therapy can cause dryness and a sunburn-like burn in the treated area.
 This reaction can cause itchiness.

-- Jaundice causes itching due to the buildup of bile salts in the tissues.
+- Jaundice (yellowing of the skin and eyes) causes itching because of the buildup of bile salts in the tissues.

 - Infections or allergic reactions may cause itchiness.

-When itching is an expected side effect of treatment, you may be given skin care instructions to minimize the itch and prevent infection due to scratching.
-Itchiness can be treated by identifying the cause.
+You may be given skin care instructions to lessen the itch.
+Skincare can also prevent infection due to scratching.
+Itchiness can be treated by finding the cause.

-- Limit baths, instead use showers, avoid hot water when washing or bathing, wash only with gentle, soap-free cleansers.
+- Limit baths and use the shower instead.
+Avoid hot water when washing or bathing, wash only with gentle, soap-free cleansers.

 - After washing, gently dry your skin.
 Pat the area dry (don't rub) with a soft towel.

-- Use lotions and moisturizers daily.
+- Use lotions and moisturizers daily if your care team says it is okay to do so.
 Choose gentle lotions without perfumes or dyes.

-- Wear natural fibers such as cotton or linen clothing and choose loose clothing that doesn't rub against your skin.
+- Wear natural fibers like cotton or linen clothing.
+Choose loose clothing that doesn't rub against your skin.

 - Drink 6-8 eight-ounce glasses of non-alcoholic fluids each day.